sanctuuary/APE/README.md

 * Anna-Lena Lamprecht (anna-lena.lamprecht[at]uni-potsdam.de), project initiator and principal investigator

 ## Contact
-For any questions concerning APE please get in touch with Vedran Kasalica (v.kasalica[at]uu.nl).
+For any questions concerning APE please get in touch with Vedran Kasalica (v.kasalica[at]esciencecenter.nl.nl).

 ## Contributions
 We welcome all contributions (bug reports, bug fixes, feature requests, extensions, use cases, etc.) to APE.
-Please get in touch with Vedran Kasalica (v.kasalica@uu.nl) to coordinate your contribution.
+Please get in touch with Vedran Kasalica (v.kasalica[at]esciencecenter.nl.nl) to coordinate your contribution.
 We expect all contributors to follow our [Code of Conduct](https://github.com/sanctuuary/APE/blob/master/CODE_OF_CONDUCT.md).

 In case you have a specific request, want to report a bug or suggest a new constraint template please make an issue [here](https://github.com/sanctuuary/APE/issues/new).